MohitAswani/ReactJSCourse/2_react_basics/README.md

 * It much easier to build an app using react because we won't have to focus on all the nitty-gritty details and it will be less error prone if we use something like react because we will be able to focus on our core business logic that makes up our application.

-* To makes the work simple for us react embraces a concept called components.
+* To make the work simple for us react embraces a concept called components.

 * ![](2022-06-15-23-30-24.png)